qmk/qmk_firmware/docs/feature_unicode.md

 ## UCIS_ENABLE

 Supports Unicode up to `0x10FFFF` (all possible code points).
 As with `UNICODEMAP`, you may want to maintain a mapping table in your keymap file.
 However, there are no built-in keycodes for this feature — you will have to add a keycode or function that calls `qk_ucis_start()`.
-Once it's been called, you can type the mnemonic for your character, then hit Space or Enter to complete it, or Esc to cancel.
-If it matches an entry in your table, it will automatically erase the typed mnemonic and then input the Unicode sequence.
+Once it's been called, you can type the mnemonic for your character, then hit Space or Enter to complete it or Esc to cancel.
+If the mnemonic matches an entry in your table, the typed text will automatically be erased and the corresponding Unicode sequence inserted.

 For instance, you would need to have a table like this in your keymap: